euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 First, the daily cronjobs were disable by commenting out the corresponding line in ``/etc/crontab``.
-This is important because when running the benchmarks over night, certain IO intensive cronjobs might contaminate the benchmarks, e.g. the ``updatedb`` cronjob that updates the database for the ``mlocate`` command.
+This is important because when running the benchmarks over night, certain IO intensive cronjobs might contaminate the benchmarks.
 Secondly, the Laptop Mode Tools were disable via a setting in ``/etc/laptop-mode/laptop-mode.conf``.
-These tools will regulate certain resource settings, e.g.  disk write-back latency and CPU frequency scaling governor, when certain system aspects -- e.g. the connectivity to AC power -- change.
-The problem is that even small disruptions to AC power may cause the laptop mode tools to trigger, resulting for example, in a change of CPU frequency scaling governor.
-The new governor may then choose to rescale the CPU frequency from 2.0Ghz to 800Mhz resulting in a very significant loss of computational power and thus nullifies the results of any benchmark in progress.
+These tools will regulate certain resource settings, in particular disk write-back latency and CPU frequency scaling governor, when certain system aspects -- e.g. the connectivity to AC power -- change and again this might contaminate the benchmarks.

 The following versions and git-hashes -- where available -- were used to acquire the data reported in this article: